 - Bring the water back to boil if needed and add in the cavatelli.

-- Cook for about 10 minutes or till al dente.
+- Cook for about 8 to 10 minutes or till al dente.

 - Meanwhile, in a large skillet, heat the olive oil on medium low heat.